rkumar/cetus/README.md

 * Note that I use readline for most entries, so you can press UP arrow to get previous entries.

+* A new enhanced list mode (Which can be toggled off), which tries to add more files to the list if there are very few shown:
+   - it detects a rubygem dir and shows a few recent files from bin and lib
+   - if there's only one file in the dir and it is a dir, it expands it
+   - if there are less than 15 files in list, it gets the recently modified and recently accessed dir/s and shows the most recent file from each.

 ## Requirements ##